sourcefabric-innovation/imagesearch/docs/general.md

 * we should get a description how to make a deployment, backup and recovery.

-* on a failure, 40x status codes should be returned, with reason phrases simply describing what got wrong.
+* on a failure, 40x status code should be returned, with reason phrase simply describing what got wrong.